I AM MORE THAN MY HAIR: BALD AND BEAUTIFUL ME

 In the meantime, join our mailing list to stay informed.

-Or if you're interested in supporting before the launch of the campaign, you can make a donation via PayPal.
 If you're interested in sponsorship opportunities, Contact Us for more details.

 Or send a check to: